-In this guide, we’re going to talk about how you can answer the question “Why do you want to leave your job?”
+In this guide, we give you advice to answer the question “Why do you want to leave your job?”
 We’ll also walk through a few good reasons for leaving your job that you can share in your interview.

-Being asked about why you are leaving your current job can seem overly personal, but there are a few reasons why hiring managers ask this question.
+Being asked about the reasons you are leaving your current job can seem overly personal.
+However, there are a few reasons hiring managers ask this question.

-First, your answer to this question will give a hiring manager a good idea of what you value most in a job.
-For example, if you have left your last job because you were not being given any opportunities to advance, this indicates to a hiring manager that you care about career progression and personal growth.
+Your answer to this question gives the hiring manager a good idea of what you value most in a job.
+For example, you may say to the hiring manager that you quit your last job because you didn’t have many opportunities to advance.
+This indicates that you care about career progression and personal growth.

-Second, this question allows an employer to look out for a few red flags in a candidate.
-If you left your job because you didn’t like your former boss, for instance, that could be a sign that you are not good at working on a team.
+This question also allows an employer to look out for a few red flags in a candidate.
+For instance, leaving your job because you don’t like your boss can be a sign that you are not a good team player.

 Good Reasons for Leaving a Job

-When you’re asked this question, the last thing you want to do is launch into a debate about all the problems you faced in your last job.
-To help you succeed in answering this question, we’ve prepared a list of a few good reasons you can mention for leaving your current job.
+The last thing you want to do is go into a debate about the problems you faced in your last job.
+To help you answer this question effectively, we’ve prepared a list of a few good reasons you can mention for leaving your current job.

 Some organizations provide more opportunities for career advancement than others.
-For instance, some businesses may have a flat structure, which means opportunities for progression are rarer; other businesses may have more levels of management, which means that there are clear next steps up the career ladder.
+For instance, some businesses have a flat structure, which means opportunities for progression are rarer.
+Others have more levels of management, which means that there are clear next steps up the career ladder.

-If you were not able to reach all your professional goals in your last job, you can mention this in your interview.
-This will not only show a hiring manager that you have a clear reason for leaving your job, but you’ll also be able to demonstrate your ambition and passion for growth.
+If you were not able to reach all your professional goals in your last job, you can mention this.
+This will show that you had a clear reason for leaving your job and that you have ambition and passion for growth.

 Here’s an example of how you could talk about career advancement as a reason why you are moving on:

-“I thoroughly enjoyed my last job, and learned a lot from the experience.
+“I thoroughly enjoyed my last job and learned a lot from the experience.
 However, I believe that there are no longer sufficient opportunities for advancement at the business.
-I’d love to hear more about how your organization thinks about long-term career progression, and how you nurture employees who are looking to build new skills.”
+I’d love to hear more about how your organization thinks about long-term career progression.
+Also, I want to know more about how you nurture employees who are looking to build new skills.”

 Here is an example of how you could talk about looking for a new challenge:

-It may feel uncomfortable to talk about how you were laid off or let go, but these are very good reasons why you are looking for a new job.
+It may feel uncomfortable to talk about how you were laid off or let go.
+However, these are very good reasons why you are looking for a new job.

-If you were laid off or let go, you should be truthful and tell your employer that is why you’re looking for a new job.
-You don’t need to talk about all the circumstances around why you were let go or laid off if you don’t want to, but sharing some basic information can help an employer identify any red flags.
+If you were laid off or let go, you should be truthful.
+Tell your employer that is why you’re looking for a new job.
+You don’t need to talk about all the circumstances around why you were let go or laid off.
+However, sharing some basic information can help an employer identify any red flags.

 Here is one example answer you could use:

-“I left my former job because my boss and I shared different ideas of what my day-to-day responsibilities should have been.
+“I left my former job because my boss and I shared different ideas of what my day-to-day responsibilities should be.
 I realize that, when I was starting my position, I should have taken more time to learn about my exact duties.
-However, I learned a lot from the position, and I am excited to explore new opportunities where I can apply the skills I have acquired.”
+However, I learned a lot from the position.
+I am excited to explore new opportunities where I can apply the skills I have acquired.”

-While you shouldn’t mention how you burned out because you worked too much in your last job, burnout is a good reason why people look for new jobs.
+While you shouldn’t mention that you burned out in your last job, burnout is a good reason why people look for new jobs.
 Burnout can make work feel boring, and have a negative impact on your mental health.
-If you cite burnout as a reason for looking for a new job, it will show an employer that you know when you have reached your limits, and that you value your mental health.
+If you cite burnout as a reason for looking for a new job, it shows that you know when you have reached your limits.
+It also shows that you value your mental health.

 Here is an example answer you could give when talking about feeling burnt out:

 “In my last job, I struggled to maintain a good balance between work and the rest of my life.
-This was a result of the large range of responsibilities that I was assigned, some of which were not in my job description.
-I am looking for a job where I can apply my unique talents while also maintaining a positive balance between my work and my life.
+The job had too many responsibilities, some of which were not in the job description.
+I am looking for a job where I can apply my unique talents while also maintaining a work-life balance.
 I believe your organization would be an excellent place for me to achieve this personal goal.”

-- Your company’s values did not align with your own values.
+#5: Your company’s values did not align with your own values

-You may have felt that in your last job you were being asked to do certain work that did not align with your personal values.
+You may have felt that in your last job you had to do certain work that did not align with your personal values.
 If this is the case, then it’s alright to talk about how you left your job for this reason in your job interview.

-By sharing that you did not align with your company’s ethics, you can show to an interviewer that you care a lot about company culture.
+By sharing that you did not align with your company’s ethics, you show that you care a lot about company culture.
 This also gives you an opportunity to discuss why you think the values of the company at which you are interviewing resonate with you.

 Here’s an answer you could give to share that you left your last job due to cultural differences:

 “I found that in my last job the company was going in a direction that I did not personally favor.
-Our company started to become too focused on reducing the bottom line in favor of boosting profits, which I think compromised the integrity of many of our core products.
-I was being asked to take on new responsibilities for which I was not qualified, and this made me uncomfortable in the workplace.
+Our company started to become too focused on reducing the bottom line in favor of boosting profits.
+I think this compromised the integrity of many of our core products.
+My manager asked me to take on new responsibilities for which I was not qualified.
+This made me uncomfortable in the workplace.
 I am excited to explore opportunities with a company that has a clear value-driven culture.”

 Bad Reasons for Leaving a Job